wysstobi/snips-nvim/README.md

 * [Haskell plugin API for neovim](https://hackage.haskell.org/package/nvim-hs)
 * [nvim-hs.vim](https://github.com/neovimhaskell/nvim-hs.vim)

-## Development
-- for LSP to work use and install hls version 1.10.0.0 using ghcup

 ### Debugging
 1. export the function in the module definition
 2. start cabal using `cabal repl`